rand00/obitmaphole/README.md

   * `centers`: print the hole centers on `stdout` - these are mapped with `--x-range` and `--y-range`
   * `gcode`: print the gcode on `stdout`
 * filter outlier blobs away; blobs that are too big/small vs the average are ignored by default (see `--help` for toggling)
+* `glitch-mode`: A mode the new tail-recursive `expand_blob` led to.
+The resulting *blobmap*s were too beautiful to remove this bug; and instead the codebase spiraled into being primarily focused on this mode (;
 * see `--help` for more info

 ## Installation